Skip to Content

 beef tenderloin wrapped in twine being seasoned with salt and pepper on a baking sheet

-Beef tenderloin halved and tied with twine seasoned with salt and pepper being seared in a skillet
+2 Beef tenderloins tied with twine and seasoned with salt and pepper being seared in a skillet with oil

 How to Cook Beef Tenderloin